COVID-19 pandemic in Guernsey: Construction

 On 12 April, it was reported that construction appeared to be the local industry worst-affected by the pandemic, producing over 600 claims for business support to the States of Guernsey financial support schemes.
 Speaking on behalf of the States, Paul Whitfield revealed plans to introduce when appropriate a "modicum of return to work in a safe way and still manage that curve" as part of the recovery strategy.

 Finance

-The financial sector—Guernsey's largest industry—has been affected the least by the pandemic, with many staff able to remote work, though the vice-president of the Guernsey Chamber of Commerce, Elaine Gray, commented that the sector had suffered an immediate drop in cash flow and that there had still been redundancies and pay cuts across financial services businesses.
+The financial sector—Guernsey's largest industry—was affected the least by the pandemic, with many staff able to remote work, though the vice-president of the Guernsey Chamber of Commerce, Elaine Gray, commented that the sector had suffered an immediate drop in cash flow and that there had still been redundancies and pay cuts across financial services businesses.

 Food and hospitality

 Chief Executive Paul Whitfield described the hospitality industry as having suffered "significantly" as a result of the pandemic.
 On 23 March, Liberation Group—which owns a number of local pubs, bars and restaurants—closed all of its sites.
 On 29 March, following a clarification of the strict lockdown measures implemented four days prior, all restaurants, cafes and kiosks—many of which had made arrangements to provide food delivery services in order to stay open through the lockdown—were ordered to shut.
 On 15 May, the Guernsey Press reported that hoteliers were expecting their worst financial year since the occupation.